nhsconnect/Events-Management/pages/subscriptions/explore_manage_subscription.md

 Additional information about standard headers and endpoint looking is available in the [Spine Core specification](https://developer.nhs.uk/apis/spine-core/build_directory.html).

-**HTTP request:**
+## Error Handling ##

+If an error occurs while trying to process the request the NEMS will return a HTTP error code along with an `OperationOutcome` FHIR resource within the payload.
+The OperationOutcome resource will contain one of the [Spine ErrorOrWarning Codes](https://fhir.nhs.uk/STU3/ValueSet/Spine-ErrorOrWarningCode-1) and conform to the structure set out in the [Spine Core FHIR](https://developer.nhs.uk/apis/spine-core/resources_error_handling.html) specification.

+## Response ##

+Where a subscription is found for the logical ID and is deleted by the NEMS, the response will be:
+- a HTTP status code of `200`.

+## Delete Subscription Example ##

 ```http
 DELETE https://clinicals.spineservices.nhs.uk/STU3/Subscription/ea0a485187204b49b978bdcf7102388c
 ```

-**Response:**

 ```http
 HTTP 200 OK
 Date: Sat, 26 May 2018 12:52:12 GMT
 ```

-## Updating a Subscription ##
+# Updating a Subscription #

-The National Events Management Service will not mantain versions of Subscriptions, so any changes to a subscription will require that the existing subscription is deleted, and a new one created.
+The National Events Management Service will not maintain versions of Subscriptions, so any changes to a subscription will require that the existing subscription is deleted, and a new one created.